4.1 Read 129 reviews

 It will be of interest to mental health professionals working with service users with schizophrenia and other psychoses under inpatient and community mental health settings.

-Family interventions in Psychosis course at Middlesex University content:
+Family Interventions in Psychosis course at Middlesex University content:

 - During the session, participants will be introduced to a range of common family–based interventions, assessing their role in promoting the wellbeing of service users and current evidence base.